hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 - Higher quality
 - Posessing more file header metadata

-We might want to say 'posessing more tags' or 'posessing an url for site x' too, but in the wishy-washy world of external metadata, which can be applied at different times depending on how you acquired a file, that's better left to a human to think about.
+We might want to say 'posessing more tags' or 'posessing an url for site x' too, but in the wishy-washy world of external metadata, which can be applied at different times for different reasons, that's usually better left to a human to think about.
 Let's generally have our automated system examine attributes of just the file itself.

 !!! info "AI Upscaling"
     We are entering a world of increasingly intelligent interpolation. waifu2x has been an interesting project that could, to arguable ability, improve the quality of a source image, but with modern AI this question is exploding in many directions.
 We aren't at the point where it is the same as hiring a human artist to remaster a work, but the old assumptions are eroding.
 The idea of an 'original' being the better of any potential duplicate is still in some human, soulful way true, but perhaps in a decade many of us will be regularly upscaling and recolouring works with intelligent 'correction' models.
 For instance, imagine a model that could, at least for certain classes of image, reliably undo rough jpeg artifacts or subsampling.